Performance Bond Insurance vs Bank Guarantee in Malaysia: Complete Comparison Guide

 | Total 2-year direct cost | RM20,000 - RM40,000 | RM20,000 - RM50,000 |

-Rates shown are indicative based on information from partner insurers and banks.
-Your actual rates will depend on your company's financial position, track record, and project details.
+Rates shown are indicative.
+Your actual rates depend on your company's financial position, track record, and project details.

 The direct costs look similar.
 Now add the hidden cost: opportunity cost of locked capital.